uktrade/pg-bulk-ingest/README.md

 The API is made of 3 functions:

-- `overwrite` - deletes all existing data in the table before ingesting the incoming data
+- `replace` - replaces all the data in the table with the incoming data
 - `append` - appends all incoming data to the table
 - `upsert` - inserts the incoming data into the table, but if a primary key matches an existing row, updates the existing row